 By accessing this resource, you agree to the Spectrum licence.

 You should have a written procedure that explains the steps to follow when acquiring objects.
-This suggested procedure, and the workflow based on it, are useful starting points.
+This suggested procedure is useful starting point.
+It is given as text and also as a workflow diagram.
 However you do it, your own procedure should meet the minimum requirements of the Spectrum standard.
-To see the workflow as PDF, follow the download link on this page.

 Assessing potential acquisitions